Cerabii/spotify-dataset/README.md

 Dataset source (Where did you find it?): Kaggle.com

-How to run the code?:  --file Lab03.py "Most Streamed Spotify Songs 2024.csv"
+How to run the code?:  python Lab03.py --file "Most Streamed Spotify Songs 2024.csv"

 Group member contributions:
 Seven Son: splitData(), analyzeData() and main()